luisdelaye/CurSa/README.md

 $ perl compare_names.pl color_ordering.tsv outfile.tsv Mexico
 ```

+If there still mismatches, go for another round of curation, just remember that you will work now in the file substitute_proposal_copy.tsv.
 If there are no more mismatches you should get the following ouptup:

 ```
 ------------------------------------------------------------------------